Army & Air Force Exchange Service: Civilian leadership

 In 2012, Tom Shull became the Exchange's first civilian director/CEO, having previously served as an executive with Wise Foods, Hanover Direct, Barneys New York and Meridian Ventures.
 A West Point graduate, Shull served as an infantry company commander and held assignments at the White House and National Security Council.
 Historically, the Exchange had been run by a two-star general with experience in supply and logistics.

 In his tenure, Shull has emphasized merchandising national brands, expanding Express convenience stores, strengthening the Exchange's online presence and reducing costs to increase earnings and the dividend paid to military quality-of-life programs from those earnings.

 Shull also shaped the Exchange's efforts to bring more first-run movies to military movie theaters, building partnerships with major movie studios.

+In 2026, Brad Bingham became the Exchange's new civilian director/CEO following Tom Shull's retirement.
+Bingham now serves on the Exchange's Board of Directors and its Executive Committee.

 Veteran support

 Veterans online shopping benefit

 On 8 May 2014, Shull drafted a memorandum to the Under Secretary of Defense for Personnel and Readiness proposing that military exchanges be allowed to extend online shopping privileges to honorably discharged veterans.

-Shull presented the business case for the veterans online shopping benefit to the Department of Defense’s Executive Resale Board in August 2014.
+Shull presented the business case for the veterans online shopping benefit to the Department of Defense's Executive Resale Board in August 2014.
 The Executive Resale Board voted unanimously to recommend the proposal in August 2016.

 On 13 January 2017, the Department of Defense announced that all honorably discharged veterans would be eligible to shop tax-free online military exchanges starting 11 November 2017.
 The expanded benefit made online exchange privileges available to an estimated 18 million veterans.

 Expanded in-store shopping privileges

 On 1 January 2020, the Exchange began to grant disabled veterans, Purple Heart recipients and certain caregivers — 4.1 million Americans — in-store shopping privileges.

 Privileges expanded to all veterans with service-connected disabilities, veterans who are Purple Heart recipients, veterans who are former prisoners of war and primary family caregivers for veterans who are enrolled in the Department of Veterans Affairs Program of Comprehensive Assistance for Family Caregivers.

 This new privilege was specified in the Purple Heart and Disabled Veterans Equal Access Act of 2018, included in the John S. McCain National Defense Authorization Act for Fiscal Year 2019.
 The Department of Defense announced the expansion 13 November 2019.

 The new patron group also has access to commissaries and morale, welfare and recreation retail facilities located on U.S. military installations.

 Beginning 1 May 2021, Department of Defense and Coast Guard civilians in the continental U.S. became eligible to shop at military exchanges, and online benefits were added in October 2021.
-Opening exchange access to DoD and Coast Guard civilian employees working on installations improves dividends to Quality-of-Life programs, leverages the military exchanges’ buying power and strengthens the Exchange benefit for Soldiers, Airmen and Guardians.
+Opening exchange access to DoD and Coast Guard civilian employees working on installations improves dividends to Quality-of-Life programs, leverages the military exchanges' buying power and strengthens the Exchange benefit for Soldiers, Airmen and Guardians.